browserengineering/book/book/accessibility.md

         self.height = child.height + 2* device_px(VSTEP, zoom)
 ```

 Now try it out.
-All of the fonts should be get about 10% bigger each
+All of the fonts should get about 10% bigger each
 time you press `+`, and shrink by 10% when you press `-`.
 The bigger
 text should still wrap appropriately at the edge of the screen, and
 CSS lengths should be scaled just like the text is.
 This is great for